Learn how to create everything from beachy waves to Hollywood glamour curls with our guide to how to use a curling wand.

 Now you’ve mastered the essentials of how to curl your hair with a wand, why not try creating some of these other amazing hairstyles with your curling wand?

 Use: A wand with a small barrel, as generally the smaller it is, the tighter the curl.
 Work with 1-2 inch sections of hair if you want lots of tight, little coils.

 Tip: For spiralled, tight curls, simply twist your hair before wrapping it around the curling wand.

 2. Loose waves

 Use: A hair curling wand with a large barrel.
 Wrap 2-3 inches of hair around the heated tool to help create the effect of natural, loose curls.

-Apply: The TRESemmé Perfectly (un)Done Wave Creating Sea Foam, to create air-light waves.
+Apply: The VO5 Volume Foam to create air-light volume.
 Work 2-5 pumps (2 for very fine or short hair) through damp tresses and blowdry.

 Tip: To help frame your face, hold the curling wand vertically and twirl away from your face.
 Remember, to get those effortless waves, don’t curl your hair from the root, but from midway down each section.

-Use: A medium-sized curling wand and a teasing brush to fluff up your curls at the root, for tonnes of added volume.
+Use: A medium-sized curling wand and a teasing brush to fluff up your curls at the root, for masses of added volume.

 Apply: The TIGI Bed Head Superstar Queen For A Day Thickening Spray onto damp or dry hair, for maximum lift and drama.